 X-Stop – An implant that can be performed on an outpatient basis

 For some patients with lumbar spinal stenosis, X-Stop may be a potential treatment option as an alternative to lumbar laminectomy.
 Patients for whom this spinal surgery might be appropriate include those over 50 years of age with stenosis confined to one or two levels of the spine, and who experience relief from symptoms when bending forward at the waist.
 The patient should have also undergone six months of non-surgical treatments without relief of symptoms.
 Non-surgical treatments may include exercises, physical therapy, epidural injections, and pain medications.
 This minimally invasive surgery can be performed under general anesthesia or local anesthesia.
 There is minimal removal of bone or soft tissue and X-Stop is typically performed in about one hour.
 It can be performed as an outpatient procedure, so patients can go home the same day that the surgery is performed.
 At New Jersey Spine Specialists, our orthopedic spine surgeons have experiencing performing this and other minimally invasive back surgery for patients from across northern New Jersey including towns like Livingston, Millburn and, Warren, and communities throughout Somerset and Union Counties.
-Contact us to schedule a consultation with our board certified and board eligible physicians and learn if advanced minimally invasive surgery is an appropriate treatment option for you.
+Contact us to schedule a consultation with our board certified physicians and learn if advanced minimally invasive surgery is an appropriate treatment option for you.